 Prepare yourself for the questions they might ask about your home, such as questions regarding the upkeep, the bills, the neighborhood, or the neighbors.
 Be pleasant and welcoming, offering drinks to those viewing your home.
 Offer to answer any questions that they might have to give them a feeling of security and to make you seem open.
 All of these little tips can help add up to make you seem like the sort of person that buyers can trust to place a bid with, helping you amass more bids and eventually selling your home at a higher price.

 Getting your home sold for the highest possible price means pulling out several of the tricks that sellers have used for years.
+If you want to sell your house quickly without the hassle of listing it on multiple sites, you may consider SoCal Home Buyers.
 This guide contains some of the most important ones to help you charm and convince prospective buyers.